-The American Bankers Association, which represents many banks, financial institutions, and credit card companies, has also confirmed that credit card debt settlements are becoming more common in the industry as the result of credit card debt relief from the state or federal government.
+The American Bankers Association, which represents many banks, financial institutions, and credit card companies, has also confirmed that settlements as well as financial assistance programs are becoming more common in the industry as the result of credit card debt relief from the state or federal government.
 The goal is to help both the bank as well as borrower.
 The banks want to be able to say that yes, government help is resulting in more assistance being provided to families.

 Bank of America

-Bank of America has received tens of billions of dollars in federal government assistance, and they are one of the banks that is confirming that they are settling more credit card accounts.
-They are deciding on a case by case basis whether to settle with the customer, and how much of the debt to eliminate.
-Many speculate that the government has put added pressure on Bank of America to take this approach due to the amount of aid they have received.
-If you do not have success in settling your debt with them, find out how a debt settlement company may help.
-More.
+Bank of America over the years has received tens of billions of dollars in federal government assistance, and they are one of the banks that is confirming that they are settling more credit card accounts.
+They are deciding on a case by case basis whether to settle with the customer and how much debt relief to offer.
+Many speculate that the government has put added pressure on Bank of America to take this approach due to the amount of financial aid they have received over the past years.

-Another recipient of federal aid is American Express.
-They are also providing additional relief to their customers as a result of the government help.
+Another recipient of government aid is American Express.
+They are also providing additional credit card debt relief to their customers as a result of the government help.
 American Express has apparently empowered front line employees, or so called customer service representatives, to be able to provide customers with options to reduce or eliminate their credit card bills and to get back on track.
 They are trying to make the process as simple as possible.
-Find more on the American Express hardship program.
-More.
+Find more on the American Express credit card help and hardship program.

-While HSBC did receive government assistance and a bailout, theirs came from the United Kingdom as they are based there.
+While HSBC did receive government assistance, theirs mostly came from the United Kingdom as they are based there.
 HSBC has really started this program to protect themselves, as they would rather receive something from the delinquent account rather than see the person file for bankruptcy, in which case they would get zero.
 When dealing with this lender, or any other for that matter, consider a credit counselor when negotiating with a bank.

-One of the biggest benefactors of government aid is Citi.
+One of the biggest benefactors of government support over the years is Citi.
 Tens of billions of dollars were provided to them.
-Many speculate that Citibank is working closely with the government to provide credit card debt help to qualified low income individuals.
+Many speculate that Citibank is working closely with the government to provide credit card debt relief help to qualified low income individuals.
 Citibank, also known as Citigroup, has also empowered employees to provide assistance, and they may also proactively call customers who are falling behind in paying their credit card bills to offer them plans and see what else they can do to help.

 Help with credit card debt as a result of government assistance

 The bottom line is additional help is being offered by credit card companies, banks, and other lenders.
 All across the industry this is occurring.
 Discover Card, JP Morgan, and many others are participating.
-Whether it is the result of encouragement from the government to help with debt, or whether banks are doing this in their own self interest, now is the time to take advantage of these opportunities to try to reduce and get out of debt.
+Whether it is the result of encouragement from the government to help with debt, or whether banks are doing this in their own self interest, now is the time to take advantage of these opportunities to try to reduce as well as get out of credit card debt.

 If you are not comfortable in calling the issuer yourself, you can learn about some debt negotiation tactics that may be useful when talking to any bank or card issuer.
 Continue with getting out of debt by negotiating.

-While it is true that more and more assistance with credit card bills is available for hard pressed consumers, the fact is that there is more government credit card debt relief as well.
-As the federal as well as state government are putting more pressure on lenders to help people with credit card debt, but the banks are also doing this in their own self interests.
+While it is true that more assistance with credit card bills is available for hard pressed consumers from banks, the fact is that there is more government credit card debt relief as well.
+As the federal as well as state government are putting more pressure on lenders to help people with credit card debt.
 If someone stops paying their bills completely and files for bankruptcy, the banks lose out as well.
 They would not be able to get any money from that customer if they file for bankruptcy, and the bank would rather settle to get something.